-- Should sit evenly and balance in your bag: Symmetrical weights, like weight plates or rucking plates are best because they’ll keep the load balanced in your bag between the left and right shoulder
+- Should sit evenly and balanced in your bag: Symmetrical weights, like weight plates or rucking plates are best because they’ll keep the load balanced in your bag between the left and right shoulder

 - Bonus if soft: Sandbags are the best rucking weight, as the sand shifts you don’t have to worry about corners digging into your back.
 You can always use a pillow, blankets, or a ruck weight pad to keep hard, sharp corners out of your back.